Harold J. Gibbons: Biography

 For a time, Gibbons was widely considered to be the heir apparent to Jimmy Hoffa.
+Gibbons and Hoffa had a falling out in November 1963 over the Teamsters response to the assassination of John F. Kennedy.
+When Gibbons heard the news he lowered the flag at Teamsters headquarters to half-mast and composed a statement of condolences.
+Hoffa, who intensely disliked the Kennedy brothers, was furious about this, asking Gibbons "Why the hell did you do that for him?
+Who the hell was he?".
+He told Hoffa "Listen, when you get back here, you can get yourself a new boy".
+Gibbons decided to resign as Hoffa's executive assistant effective 1 January.
+Publicly Gibbons denied any rift between the two.
+Simultaneous to this, a number of Teamster officials who Gibbons had brought from St. Louis to work for Hoffa, such as Richard Kavner, also resigned.

-But Gibbons's work and political stances landed him on the master list of Nixon political opponents.
+Gibbons's work and political stances landed him on the master list of Nixon political opponents.
 Nixon's Chief Counsel, Charles Colson, directed White House Counsel John Dean to initiate tax audits on Gibbons, but Dean did not follow through.
 Gibbons's opposition to the Vietnam War led to Hoffa moving to marginalize him.
 Hoffa supported the war, while Gibbons had been a founder of Labor for Peace, and had visited Hanoi.
 Another source of friction was Bobby Kennedy, who had hounded Hoffa, and whom Gibbons had befriended.
 While Gibbons remained head of the Teamsters in St. Louis, he was maneuvered out of posts in which he could influence policy.

-Gibbons died, from complications of a ruptured aortic aneurysm, in Los Angeles, California, November, 17, 1982.
+Gibbons died, from complications of a ruptured aortic aneurysm, in Los Angeles, California, November 17, 1982.
 Interment was at Memorial Park Cemetery, St. Louis, Missouri.

 The site of the original Sportsman's Park baseball stadium in St. Louis, now a neighborhood playground, was named "Harold J. Gibbons Field" for him.

 Gibbons's papers are in the archives of Southern Illinois University-Edwardsville which he was instrumental in founding, because Illinois union members who wished to pursue higher education had to make exhausting commutes to attend university in Carbondale.